lndecastro/AICofounder/EAIBS/Module1_AI_Cofounder_Mindset.md

 When speaking with customers: emphasize value, benefits, and how to get started.
 When speaking with potential partners: emphasize strategic fit and mutual benefit.

-If you do not know a specific detail about the company, say so honestly — do not invent facts.
+If you do not know a specific detail about the company, say so honestly, do not invent facts.
 Suggest where the person can get more information.

-Tone: [e.g., "confident, warm, and clear — no jargon unless the user is clearly technical"]
+Tone: [e.g., "confident, warm, and clear, no jargon unless the user is clearly technical"]
 Language: [e.g., "plain English, conversational, direct"]
 ```

----

 **Step 7 — Load your first knowledge document**

-At this stage, your company concept is still forming — but you can already upload or paste
+At this stage, your company concept is still forming, but you can already upload or paste
 in anything you have: a brief description of your idea, your draft mission statement, or
 even just a paragraph about the problem you are solving.
 The assistant will draw on this
 when answering questions.

-After each session, update your assistant's knowledge base with your latest Blueprint piece.
+After each module, update your assistant's knowledge base with your latest Blueprint piece.
-By Session 4, it will be fully briefed on your entire company.
+By Module 4, it will be fully briefed on your entire company.

----

 **Step 8 — Test your Personalized Assistant**

-Once set up, test it with these three questions — the same ones any investor, customer, or
+Once set up, test it with these three questions, the same ones any investor, customer, or
 partner would ask first:

-🤖 **Test prompts for your Personalized Assistant:**
+**Test prompts for your Personalized Assistant:**
 ```
 1. "Tell me about your company in one minute."
 2. "What problem are you solving and who has it?"